-Since the pair took control of the program, the Broncos have earned 18 of the school's top-25 all-time best team scores, tying the school record of 197.050 in 2011.
+Since the pair took control of the program, the Broncos have earned 21 of the school's top-25 all-time best team scores, tying the school record of 197.050 in 2011.
 The Broncos also set the school's top team mark on vault, earning a score of 49.575 at the 2010 NCAA Regional meet.
 In 2014, the Broncos tied the school record on bars with a score of 49.500.
 Resnick helped the team achieve its highest team bars score, a 49.575 done against Alaska Anchorage in 2015.
 Individually, three Broncos have set school records under the guidance of Bird and Resnick, including Glass (season all-around wins, 9; and season beam wins, 7), Perkins (season floor wins, 9), Redmon (season floor wins, 8; career floor wins, 21), and Lindsay Ward (season bars wins, 8; career bars wins, 20; career beam wins, 18), while three (Kelsey Black, 2013; Brittany Potvin-Green, 2012 & 2013; Sarah Smith, 2008) have tied the school record on floor (9.950).
 In her senior season, Ciera Perkins recorded a perfect 10.0 on vault, done against Utah State in 2015.

 In conference and regional competitions, the Broncos have set multiple school records, including the team's conference vault performance in 2013 (49.40).
 In regional meets, the team has earned scores of 196.40 overall (2011), 49.575 on vault (2010) and 49.300 on bars (2014) for school records.
 Individually, Redmon holds school records in regional vault score (9.975), Morris set the regional bars score in 2014 (9.950), Perkins set the school record for regional floor score (9.900), while Glass holds the best regional all-around score (39.450) by a Bronco.